Do you want to know if you can sell your house or investment property in Fayetteville without using a real estate agent?

 Don’t underprice your property – be aware that a savvy buyer may expect to take a discount too.
 If you’re doing the work of one agent, you can expect to save that money.

 Sometimes in Fayetteville, buyers who aren’t represented by an agent won’t remember to negotiate the buyer’s side commission out of the price for themselves, so don’t remind them if you don’t want to pay them.
 Just don’t be surprised if it comes up during the negotiation.

 You may want to consider offering 2.5% to buyer’s agents who will bring their clients to show your property.
 Sure, it’s a lot of money.
 If you’re pricing your property including that commission, you can always negotiate a better deal for a purchaser who comes without an agent.

-On the other hand, if you don’t leave room for the buyer’s agent’s commission, you’ll be excluding most of the buyers in the market in Fayetteville.
+On the other hand, if you don’t leave room for the buyer’s real estate broker’s commission, you’ll be excluding most of the buyers in the market in Fayetteville.